What does early engagement in firestopping mean?

-Subsequent technical support: we specialise in firestopping, this is where our expertise lies in and our dedicated technical team is committed to help with any further questions and challenges that come up during later stages of the project.
+Subsequent technical support: We specialise in firestopping, this is where our expertise lies.
+Our dedicated technical team is committed to answering any further questions and challenges that come up during later stages of the project.

-Wide range of tested details continuously updated based on commonly used scenarios and regular feedback from our customers.
+Wide range of tested details: These are continuously updated based on commonly used scenarios and regular feedback from our customers.
 We carry out fire tests on a monthly basis and a significant proportion of our annual investment goes into R&D.

 What is required from you to embark on your early engagement journey?

 - In some cases, cultural change within your organisation

 - Appreciation that these are life safety decisions

 - Dedication to ‘do it right for the first time around’

 - Attention to detail